Important Minerals For Your Child (And How To Help Them Get Enough)

 On the other hand, minerals are classified as inorganic.
 They are found in the soil and absorbed by plants.

-When we eat these plants (or animals that have previously absorbed the minerals from these plants) and the minerals are passed along to us.
+When we eat these plants (or animals that have previously absorbed the minerals from these plants) and the minerals in the food are passed along to us.

 While our bodies can synthesise some vitamins in the right conditions (like vitamin D after sunlight exposure), we are unable to produce any minerals and solely rely on the plants and animal products we eat to meet our required intake (1,2).

-Vitamins and minerals support your child’s health and contribute to a range of important bodily functions within their bodies.
+Vitamins and minerals in food support your child’s health and contribute to a range of important bodily functions within their bodies.

 In fact, due to their importance, many minerals are classified as essential nutrients and our bodies require them to function optimally.